Bongani-4/FarmGuardian-Android/README.md

 ## Contributing
-We welcome contributions from the community to enhance FarmGuardian.
+I welcome contributions from the community to enhance FarmGuardian.
 To contribute, follow these steps:

 Fork the repository.